 - Osteopathy & Chiropractic

-(David does NOT provide chiropractic or osteopathic-style spinal adjustments, and does NOT provide specific metabolic evaluation or treatment.
-In such areas, he teaches Principles & Practices common to us all, but does NOT provide person- or symptom-specific evaluations or treatments.)
+(David does NOT provide chiropractic or osteopathic-style spinal adjustments, and does NOT provide specific metabolic evaluation or treatment for specific conditions.
+In such areas, he teaches General Principles & Practices common to us all, but does NOT provide person- or symptom-specific evaluations or treatments.)

 Developing the CORE of the DSL Method